onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "Any sufficiently advanced technology is indistinguishable from magic." - [Arthur C. Clarke](https://www.goodreads.com/quotes/14885-any-sufficiently-advanced-technology-is-indistinguishable-from-magic)
 Any sufficiently advanced social technology is indistinguishable from God.

-> "It may be that our role on this planet is not to worship God--but to create him." - [Arthur C. Clarke](https://www.goodreads.com/quotes/22829-it-may-be-that-our-role-on-this-planet-is)

 If Brendan Graham Dempsey' Emergentism & Alexander Bard's Syntheism had a baby